Top 5 Software Architecture Patterns You Need to Know

 Microservices Architecture Pattern

-NGINX found that 44% of surveyed developers used microservice architecture with another 24% considering its use.
+Gartner found that approximately 74% of organizations use microservices architecture, showing a strong and growing adoption in the industry.
 The trend toward microservices has been driven by startups and small companies in need of agile architecture.
 Engineers have added microservices patterns to their repertoires because they are among the most agile patterns.

 This software architecture pattern pools multiple microservices within the same system.
 Each microservice serves a narrowly defined purpose and microservices work with each other as necessary.
 Users need not worry about sorting through apps or tools as gateway APIs are designed to access the appropriate microservices.